vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 ### Subsampling Training Data

 Click-through happens very infrequently, much less than 50% of the time.
 For this reason, just training on all the data evenly would lead to a model that is much more educated in the negatives than the positives.
-By subsampling negatives by some rate \\(r\\) and magifying their gradients by \\(1/r\\) overall validity of the model can be maintained in terms of expected loss, but we also have the nice property that the probability we are correct **given** we have a true positive is the same as that for a true a true negative.
+By subsampling negatives by some rate \\(r\\) and magnifying their gradients by \\(1/r\\) overall validity of the model can be maintained in terms of expected loss, but we also have the nice property that the probability we are correct **given** we have a true positive is the same as that for a true a true negative.

 ## Evaluating Model Performance